bajaj-gaurav/ecommerce/README.md

 # ecommerce

-Word in progress...
+Work in progress...

+# It simulates checkout mechanism for an ecommerce site with interaction between classes

 * All the files are present in the src/main/java/core
 * It doesn't contain any client
 * It doesn't contain any configs
 * It doesn't contain any repository

-# It simulates checkout mechanism for an ecommerce site with interaction between classes